totallynotbakadestroyer/Steam-Deck-Software-Undervolt/README.md

 A much more ambitious `-15` curve optimization is applied in the `experimental` section.
 This setting might be stable but it might also cause a crash/hang if applied.

 #### Per core method
-The installation is identical to the All core method, but when selecting the undervolt method you need to enter `curve`.
+The installation is identical to the All core method, but when selecting the undervolt method you need to enter `coper`.

 It will install a new service `set-ryzenadj-curve.service` and create some additional service activation rules.